 - Age.
 As you age, the strength and structure of your vertebra tend to decrease.

 - Trauma.
 Significant physical trauma caused by acute events like automobile accidents, falls, or strenuous physical contact can result in serious and immediate lumbar damage.

 - Medical Conditions.
 Sometimes, certain illnesses result in lumbar degeneration.
-One common cause is arthritis, which gradually destroys the discs contained inside the vertebra.
-Another common underlying problem is spondylolisthesis, which causes the discs contained inside vertebra to shift out of position and adversely impact surrounding structures.
+One common cause is arthritis, which gradually destroys the disks contained inside the vertebra.
+Another common underlying problem is spondylolisthesis, which causes the disks contained inside vertebra to shift out of position and adversely impact surrounding structures.

 If left untreated, lumbar damage could progress to the point where deformed or diseased vertebra can press against the surrounded spinal cord.
 In medical terms, this condition is known as spinal stenosis.